Posterior tibial tendon dysfunction: Complications

-As most as of these complications stem from improper postoperative/rehabilitative care, they can general be prevented by the right care plan being put in place.
+As most as of these complications stem from improper postoperative/rehabilitative care, they can generally be prevented by the right care plan being put in place.

 Prognosis

 Prognosis is usually good, especially if caught in early stages and patient makes sure to not overextend themselves during recovery.
 Once disease reaches later stages, residual damage will be unavoidable, no matter how many reconstructions are done.